 As mentioned, certain sex offenses mandate imprisonment.
 Utah Code Ann. § 76-3-406.
 "In determining a just sentence, the court shall consider guidelines regarding aggravating and mitigating circumstances promulgated by the Sentencing Commission."
 Utah Code Ann. § 76-3-201(7) (e).
 In accordance with the above statutory directive, the Sentencing Commission has, in Form 4, promulgated aggravating and mitigating circumstances for sex offenses with alternative minimum terms.
-As listed above, several sex offenses as well as attempts and solicitations recommend the court sentence to 15 years to life.
-If the court finds that it is in the best interest of justice and documents it on the record, it may sentence to 10 to life, 6 to life or 3 to life.
-If the trier of fact finds that at the time of the commission of the crime the defendant has a prior conviction for a grievous sexual offense, the court may sentence the defendant to LWOP.
+As listed above, several sex offenses as well as attempts and solicitations carry a presumptive sentence of 15 years to life.
+If the court finds that, based upon mitigating factors, it is in the interest of justice and states the reasons for this finding on the record, it may sentence a defendant to 10 years to life, 6 years to life, or 3 years to life.
+If the trier of fact finds that, at the time of the commission of the crime, the defendant has a prior conviction for a grievous sexual offense, the court may sentence the defendant to LWOP.

-Form 2 and Form 4 should be used in determining which of those terms will be imposed by the court.
+Form 2 and Form 4 should be used in determining which of the above terms will be imposed by the court.
 The Forms are not an exclusive list.